Copyright Directive threatens Internet

-The European Parliament has voted in favour of the new Copyright Directive in September, a controversial piece of legislation intended to update online copyright laws for the internet age.
+The European Parliament has finally voted in favour of the new Copyright Directive on 26 March 2019, a controversial piece of legislation intended to update online copyright laws for the internet age.

-The directive was originally rejected by MEPs in July following criticism of two key provisions: Articles 11 and 13, dubbed the "link tax" and "upload filter" by critics.
-Howeve, an updated version of the directive was approved, along with amended versions of Articles 11 and 13.
-The final vote was 438 in favor and 226 against.
+The directive was originally rejected by the Members of Parliament following criticism of two key provisions: Articles 11 and 13, dubbed the "link tax" and "upload filter" by critics.
+However, an updated version of the directive was approved, along with amended versions of Articles 11 and 13 (which were renumbered to 15 and 17).

 Critics fear the measures would stifle freedom of expression by curtailing internet users’ ability to share content.
-One of the most controversial provisions, article 13, requires platforms, such as Google, Facebook and Microsoft, to install filters: "The law that makes memes illegal".
+One of the most controversial provisions, article 13 (17), requires platforms, such as Google, Facebook and Microsoft, to install upload filters: "The law that makes memes illegal".
 Memes are often movies or pictures (screenshots) from films or series, which are copyrighted.

 "The damage that this may do to the free and open internet as we know it is hard to predict, but in our opinions could be substantial," the letter said.

 Internet experts are also worried about another provision that would force internet platforms, such as Google, to pay publishers for showing snippets of news stories (article 11, now 15).
 The "link tax" would drastically curtail internet users from sharing news stories and even holiday photos on the Internet.

 Article 11 (15) was rejected by, among others, 169 academics.
 They called it a "bad piece of legislation".